JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-setup.md

 [//]: # (title: Set up an environment)

-Before you create your first application that works on both iOS and Android, you'll need to set up an environment for Kotlin Multiplatform development.
+Before you create your first Kotlin Multiplatform application, you need to set up an environment for KMP development.

 ## Install the necessary tools